scenarioo/scenarioo-spec-by-example/README.md

-# Example for Specification by Example Extension for Scenarioo
+# Example for Specification by Example in Scenarioo

 Example file structure as input for new Scenarioo extension for Spec-By-Ex Agile Dashboard.